dougmurray/programming-references/vim/vim-commands.md

     - can indent whole sections: V>
 - CTRL d and CTRL u for page down and page up
 - :%s/old/new/gc to substitute all old words with new worlds in file, one-at-time
+- Macros: qa starts macro, do some commands then, q to stop macro.
+Finally @a to repeat macro

 ## Lessons: